skhasibulalam/Modified-Gaussian-LPF/README.md

 - The new input image must be in the same directory as of **LPF.m** file.
 - By default, the script takes "actual.jpg" for filtering, then saves it as "compressed.jpg".
 - Without any filtering, MATLAB uses its own compression.
 So, don't be overwhelmed here.
 Further filtering makes the input image more compressed.

+N.B. *Use image having dimension of power of 2*